ispc/ispc/docs/ispc_for_gen.rst

 You can also generate L0 binary using ``--emit-zebin`` flag.
 Please note that currently SPIR-V format is more stable but feel free to experiment with L0 binary.
-L0 binary format is supported now on Linux platform only.

 Environment
 -----------